dexit/clean-ui/README.md

 ## Features

-All features are activated by default when the plugin is activated.
+All features are activated when the plugin is activated.

 - Add custom login form logo
 - Add custom dashboard favicon